April has been one awesome month. Smiles! Smiles all around!

+AHHHHH!
 Favorite book of the month.
 No doubt.
-A Gentleman in Moscow was a rather hefty novel: somewhere around 500 pages or so, and it took me quite some time to finish it up.
+A Gentleman in Moscow was a rather hefty novel, and it took me quite some time to finish it up.
 But it was worth every minute and more.
-You can catch my review here.

 carve the mark

-I finished this one in a rush (libraries don’t need due dates, life is a lie) but I didn’t mind so much…because I really didn’t care about Carve the Mark.
+I finished CTM in a rush (libraries don’t need due dates, life is a lie) but I didn’t mind so much…because I really didn’t care about it.
 At all.
-It started off a little rough, picked up and got really great, and then…fell.
+Carve the Mark started off a little rough, picked up and got really great, and then…fell.
 Off a cliff.
-I CAN STILL SCREAMING AS IT FALLS DOWN INTO THE DISAPPOINTING BOOK ABYSS !!
+I CAN STILL HEAR IT SCREAMING AS IT FALLS DOWN INTO THE DISAPPOINTING BOOK ABYSS !!

 percy jackson and the olympians: the lightning thief

 Not a fan + I know everyone’s going to come at me with knives for this but my opinion is about as solid as yogurt so stay away.